 - Planning a Family: Carrier screening helps couples understand their risk of passing on genetic disorders to their children.

-- Ancestry: Genetic testing can provide insights into your ancestral background, but keep in mind it have limitations in pinpointing specific origins.
+- Ancestry: Genetic testing can provide insights into your ancestral background, but keep in mind it has limitations in pinpointing specific origins.

 - Pharmacogenomics: Understanding your genetic makeup can optimize your medication plan and potentially improve treatment outcomes.